What are the Cenotes?

 For the Chemists, this is how it goes:

 Limestone dissolution – Chemical reactions leading to cave formation

 Sources: Gunn J. (Ed.)
 2003.
 Encyclopedia of Caves and Karst Science.
 Routledge.
 New York

 Calcium precipitation in the Cenotes forms a white layer at the surface

-Flora and fauna are generally more limitted than in the open ocean, however marine animals do prosper in caves.
-In caverns, one can spot mollis, guppies, cat-fish, small eels and turttles.
-In the darkest cenotes, the fauna has evolved special features to live in an the absence natural light.
-For example, most cave fauna doesn’t have pigmentation and is often blind.
-They are equipped with sensors in order to find food and make their way around in the dark.
+Flora and fauna are generally more limited than in the open ocean; however, marine animals prosper in caves.
+In caverns, one can spot mollies, guppies, catfish, small eels, and turtles.
+In the darkest cenotes, the fauna has evolved special features to live without natural light.
+For example, most cave fauna doesn’t have pigmentation and are often blind.
+They are equipped with sensors to find food and make their way around in the dark.

 Remipedes are primitive centipede-like crustaceans.
 They can grow up to an inch (2.5 cm), using venomous fangs to capture their prey.
 No other crustacean has this characteristic.Isopod (Metacirolana mayana)